Gold Coast Airport: Airport shuttles

 There are a number of private operators offering transfers between Gold Coast Airport and Brisbane.
 Scheduled transfers are available for arriving and departing passengers.

 Train

-The Gold Coast City Transport Strategy 2031 includes an extension of the G:link light rail to the airport, while the South East Queensland Infrastructure Plan and Program envisions extending the Gold Coast Line train line to the airport as well.
-As of 2019, neither has been approved to begin construction.
+The Gold Coast City Transport Strategy 2031 includes an extension of the G:link light rail to the airport, while the South East Queensland Infrastructure Plan and Program envisions extending the Gold Coast Line train line to the airport.
+As of 2025, neither have been approved to begin construction.

 Accidents and incidents

 In March 1949, a Lockheed Lodestar aircraft became airborne at Bilinga airstrip for a flight to Archerfield Airport.
 Before reaching a height of 500 ft it stalled and crashed.
 All 21 occupants died in the crash or the ensuing conflagration.
 It was Queensland's worst civil aviation accident.

 Awards

-The Gold Coast airport received the best airport award for customer experience at the 2018 National Airport Industry Awards hosted by the Australian Airports Association in Brisbane.
+Gold Coast Airport received the "best airport award for customer experience" at the 2018 National Airport Industry Awards hosted by the Australian Airports Association in Brisbane.